 5. Witnessing UNESCO World Heritage Site

-A. Some of the best dishes that both locals as well as tourists like are King Scallops, Courgette fries, Maa’ lamb chops, afternoon tea and more.
+Some of the best dishes that both locals as well as tourists like are King Scallops, Courgette fries, Maa’ lamb chops, afternoon tea and more.
+You can explore various restaurants in Liverpool with various cultural dishes to try.

-A. Yes, Liverpool has a lot of beautiful beaches.
+Yes, Liverpool has a lot of beautiful beaches.
 Some of them are Crosby beach, Moreton beach, West Kirby beach among others.
+You can go for a picnic with your friends and family and enjoy a nice afternoon at the beach.